slhck/slhck.github.io/_posts/2025-10-25-typst-pdf-generation-xelatex-alternative.md

     27.07 ± 0.44 times faster than pandoc ... --pdf-engine xelatex
 ```

 27 times faster!
-And all using a toy document outputting just four PDF pages.
+And all using a toy document outputting just four PDF pages without citations.
 That's the difference between a nearly instantaneous rebuild and a noticeable pause every time you save your Markdown file.

-## Template Migration

-If you have existing LaTeX templates, you'll need to port them to Typst.
-I have been using the [Eisvogel template](https://github.com/Wandmalfarbe/pandoc-latex-template) for LaTeX, and have not yet found a good alternative.
-But the good news is that Typst's template syntax is generally cleaner and more intuitive than LaTeX.
-Typst templates use a modern scripting language with native functions, conditionals, and variables rather than LaTeX's macro system.

-I found Claude Code to be very helpful in assisting with the migration of my templates once you provide it with the syntax and some example tempaltes.
-It could basically one-shot a port of the Eisvogel template to Typst with minimal guidance.
-(I will publish this template once I've refined it a bit more.)

 ## Limitations

 Typst isn't perfect.
 First, LaTeX has decades of specialized packages.
 Typst's ecosystem is growing rapidly but still smaller.
 For very specialized typesetting needs (complex mathematical notation, specialized academic formatting), you might still need LaTeX.
 And if you're deeply invested in LaTeX, there's a mental model shift.
 But for new users, Typst is actually easier to learn.

-But for general technical documentation, reports, and most common PDF generation needs, Typst handles everything beautifully.
+For general technical documentation, reports, and most common PDF generation needs, Typst handles everything beautifully.

 ## Conclusion